 Problem Solving, Creativity and Collaborative Learning

-Whether developing plot diagrams to break down the narrative elements of a story, or making simple machines like inclined planes, levers, and pulleys, students learn hands-on in small groups and have fun while they do.
-Literacy, Math, Science and Art/ Exploration all serve as opportunities for students to share thoughts, questions, ideas and solutions in ways that expand their knowledge and curiosity, maintain or increase their reading level throughout the summer, and get excited about learning.
+Whether developing plot diagrams to break down the narrative elements of a story, making simple machines like inclined planes, levers, and pulleys, or watching butterflies emerge from cocoons, students learn hands-on in small groups and have fun while they do.
+Literacy, Math, Science and Art/ Exploration all serve as opportunities for students to share thoughts, questions, ideas and solutions in ways that expand their knowledge and curiosity and get them excited about learning.
 In 2021 CUBS adapted a social emotional learning curriculum, with age-appropriate activities, to help students create positive relationships with peers.
+Since then, social emotional learning has been built into the regular classes and the afternoon games.

 How You Can Help